Denied Entry to Canada

 When it comes to being refused entry into Canada, it is important you deal with the situation properly.
-Whether you have a criminal record like a DUI or something even more serious, you may still be admitted into Canada as long as you have the ‘right’ paperwork in order.
+Whether you have a criminal record (hire our expungement lawyer) like a DUI or something even more serious, you may still be admitted into Canada as long as you have the ‘right’ paperwork in order.

 You will most likely need to file a Temporary Resident Permit (TRP) application which is a ‘Form IMM 5708’.
 Form IMM 5708 is the official document issued by a Canadian visa office that is placed in your passport to indicate that you have met the requirements for admission to Canada as a temporary resident (either as a visitor, a student, or a worker).

-Reasons Why You Can Be Denied Entry to Canada:
+Reasons Why You Can Be Denied to enter Canada

 There are a number of reasons you can be found inadmissible or refused entry to Canada, such as: